 Dark brooders are panels equipped with heating elements, surrounded with black, plastic fringes blocking out the light from day one.
-They are highly recommended in order to create a warm, safe place for chicks to rest without being disturbed.
+They are highly recommended in order to create a warm, safe place for young pullets to rest without being disturbed.